Atiba Hutchinson

-Atiba Hutchinson (born 8 February 1983) is a Canadian professional soccer player who plays as a midfielder and captains both Süper Lig club Beşiktaş and the Canada national team.
-While playing in Denmark he won the Danish Super Liga Player of the Year, becoming the first North American player to receive the award.
-That same season, Hutchinson won the first of six Canadian Player of the Year awards.
-Between 2010 and 2013, he played for PSV Eindhoven in the Dutch Eredivisie.
+Atiba Hutchinson (born 8 February 1983) is a Canadian former professional soccer player.
+Considered an iconic figure of North American soccer and a Canada soccer legend, with 105 international appearances in the span of 20 years he is the Canadian national team's record cap holder.

+Hutchinson rose to prominence at F.C.
+Copenhagen as the first North American to become Danish Superliga Player of the Year.
+That same season, he won the first of six Canadian Player of the Year awards.
+He had a fairly uneventful spell with PSV Eindhoven between 2010 and 2013 and then spent the next 10 years at Beşiktaş in Turkey, retiring with cult hero status.

-In 2012 as part of the Canadian Soccer Association's centennial celebration, he was named to the all-time Canada XI men's team.
-Hutchinson is Canada's record cap holder and the first male Canadian soccer player to reach over 100 caps.
+In 2012, as part of the Canadian Soccer Association's centennial celebration, he was named to the all-time Canadian men's XI.
+He served as a leader and pioneer for Canada's golden generation at the latter stages of his career.

 Club career

 Early career

-Hutchinson was born in Brampton, Ontario, to Trinidadian parents.
+Hutchinson was born in Brampton, Ontario to Trinidadian parents.
 He began playing youth soccer at age four for Brampton Youth SC and later played youth soccer for North Scarborough SC and Woodbridge Strikers.
 Following a March 2001 trial at Schalke 04 in Germany, Hutchinson began his professional career in the 2002 summer season, playing briefly with the York Region Shooters of the Canadian Professional Football League before signing with the Toronto Lynx of the then A-League in mid-season, on 26 July, and playing in the team's final four games.